status-im/status-web/apps/website/docs/getting-started/create-or-restore-your-status-profile-using-a-recovery-phrase.md

 ## Create or restore your profile using a recovery phrase

-When you restore your Status profile using a recovery phrase, Status tries to pull your information from the [decentralized Waku network][peer-to-peer-messaging].
+When you restore your Status profile using a recovery phrase, Status tries to pull your information from the [decentralized Waku network](../messaging-and-web3-browser/about-status-messages#peer-to-peer-messaging.md).
 Status doesn't use centralized servers and doesn't store your profile information.

 === "Mobile"